nathanap2/pytoma/README.md

 # Pytoma — Condense a codebase into a single, LLM-friendly text pack

-Pytoma turns a (python - for now ...) repository (or a list of files) into one concise text file.
+Pytoma turns your python repo into one concise text file.
-You choose **what to show** (full code, signature + docstring, partial bodies, or hidden) **per function, class, file, or folder** via a small YAML config or CLI options.
-The output is a Markdown-like pack with section headers and fenced code blocks, ideal for prompting an LLM or sharing a focused snapshot with collaborators.
+You choose **what to show** (full code, signature + docstring, partial bodies ...) **per function, class, file, or folder**.

-May also be used to hide sensitive code snippets to protect innovative approaches.
+You can configure what will be showed via a small YAML config or CLI options, and the output is a single text file divided in fenced code blocks, ideal for prompting an LLM or sharing a focused snapshot with collaborators.
+You can also use it to hide sensitive code snippets to protect your innovative ideas.

-I originally vibe-coded it quickly for myself because chatGPT wouldn't accept more than 10 files and the file-to-prompts lib didn't allow me to hide certain sections, but it turned out to be very handy and useful, so I refined it and am now sharing it.
+Note from the author : I originally vibe-coded a basic tool for myself because chatGPT wouldn't accept more than 10 files and the file-to-prompts lib didn't allow me to hide certain sections ... but it turned out to be very handy and useful, so I refined it and it became this project.

 ---